arkovia/acts/crimes-act.md

 Slavery is defined as a situation where a person or persons are forcefully kept in servitude to another person.

 #### Segment 9 - Corpses
-Indecent handling of corpses is an offence
+Indecent handling of corpses is an offence.

 #### Segment 10 - Abortion
 Abortion is an offence in late stages of Pregnancy, unless the mother or child is at risk of death from birth

 #### Segment 11 - Child Abuse
-Physical and mental abuse of children an offence
+Physical and mental abuse of children an offence.

 #### Segment 12 - Unlawful Images
-Holding unlawful images of persons genitals, without their permission is an offence
+Holding unlawful images of persons genitals, without their permission or knowledge is an offence.

 ### Section 6 - Public Order